CodyNinja1/UTooberProgram/README.md

 # UTooberProgram
-This is the source code for the interpreter for the esoteric programming language [a UToober](https://esolangs.org/wiki/UToober)
+This is the source code for the interpreter for the esoteric programming language [UToober](https://esolangs.org/wiki/UToober)
 # Usage
 `python3 interpretYPPL.py -f [file name]`
 # Extra tools